oblador/react-native-vector-icons/README.md

 ## Dynamic icon font loading

-> Dynamic loading is supported on all platforms if you use Expo ([Expo Go](https://expo.dev/go) or a development client).
+> Dynamic loading is supported on all platforms if you use Expo ([Expo Go](https://expo.dev/go) or a [development build](https://docs.expo.dev/develop/development-builds/introduction/)).
 In the future, it should become available for all React Native projects via React Native core.

 Fonts can be available in an app statically (since build time) or loaded dynamically at runtime.
-The latter can be useful e.g. for apps that use over-the-air updates and want to load new fonts with an update, or when you need to use a font from a remote location.
+The latter can be useful e.g. for apps that use over-the-air updates and want to [load](https://docs.expo.dev/versions/latest/sdk/font/#loadasyncfontfamilyorfontmap-source) new fonts with an update, or when you need to use a font from a remote location.
+If you don't use dynamic loading, use the `/static` imports (e.g. `"@react-native-vector-icons/ionicons/static"`).

 Dynamic loading in `@react-native-vector-icons` is currently limited to those fonts that are bundled within the provided packages: it doesn't support Pro fonts (such as FontAwesome Pro).
 However, loading of custom fonts is not difficult to implement: use `createIconSet` as seen in [custom fonts](#custom-fonts) paragraph to obtain a icon font family with dynamic font loading enabled.
 See any of the free font packages for reference.